of Heart of Anima. This is a 3D

 Pins had to

-mounting pin or its sleeve, and no pin could
+or its sleeve, and no pin could break the

-the surface and how could I pin it?
-There’s not
+surface and how could I pin it?
+There’s

-much room for steel in a rock that size, so I
+not much room for steel in a rock that size,

-needed a good plan for the holes for the pins
+so I needed a good plan for the holes for

-and the only way I could think of to
+the pins and the only way I could

 Using Microscribe, a

-many years, I built a 3D computer model
+for many years, I built a 3D computer

-with coloured pencils, digitized points along those lines.
+with coloured pencils & digitized points along those

-Then I constructed smooth curves through the points
+lines.
+Then I ran smooth curves through the points